 - Inorganic – from dating apps or matchmaking agencies

-    On the advice of a friend, I finally bit the bullet and tried a dating app.
+On the advice of a friend, I finally bit the bullet and tried the dating app Coffee Meets Bagel.

 And it was a horrible experience.

 For one, you’re choosing entirely based on looks.
 And we know that looks are now filtered to look the best online.

 And we’ve all known the person who doesn’t look great, but has a great personality.